jbhopkins/bioxtasraw/docs/source/api/installation.rst

 should be in the system path.
 You can simply run bioxtas_raw from the command line and the RAW GUI should start.

-The only catch to this is, that on MacOS using the anaconda python distribution, that doesn't work.
-This has to do with the fact that using the anaconda python you have to run GUI programs as pythonw, not python (on a deeper level this is an issue with Framework builds of python), which can't be done for this script.
+Note: Does not work for older versions of conda on MacOS due to the need to use the pythonw command to run GUI programs.
+Works on modern versions of conda.